Suzuki Alto: Chronology

 In March 1995, the Alto Sv model appeared.
 This was a special fuel economy model, well equipped with air conditioning, power steering, AM/FM cassette stereo, etc. The "Alto With", a limited sporty edition based on the well-equipped Sf model (also with four-wheel drive) with a front and rear spoiler, appeared in June 1995.
 In July 1995, a version of the Works Turbo ie/s called the Limited appeared; this had special stereo equipment and keyless entry and power locks.
 It was developed by AddZest (Clarion).
 In November 1995, the Works model received a new grille and front bumper, with a bigger opening.
 In May 1996, the l'Èpo model appeared, this three or five-door sedan was based on the Se/Le model and was also available with four-wheel drive.
 This version received full power equipment, remote key entry, distinctly upholstered full fabric seats (rather than the vinyl backed units of the Se/Le), hubcaps and many other amenities.

+The Works Turbo F Limited ie/s version appeared in November 1996, offering a carbon panel, special alloy wheels, and more spoilers.
+In April 1997, the range received a facelift with side door impact beams and a new front design, with new marker lights beneath the headlights and a redesigned trunklid.
+The Alto l'Èpo P2 appeared at the same time, using a fuel injected version of the 12-valve engine with 55 PS rather than the usual 52 PS carburetted unit.
 All 12-valve models fitted with four-wheel drive and automatic transmission received a 55 PS fuel injected version, as was the case since the third generation Alto.
 The l'Èpo models also received a new (optional) airbag.
 The Works models only received smaller changes at this time, such as white-backed meters in the dashboard.
 The RS/Z also received 14-inch wheels and fuller equipment.
 In November 1997, the even better equipped l'Èpo Limited model appeared, with a more powerful stereo system including a CD player.
 In January 1998, the Works Sports Limited model appeared, a Works ie/s with 14-inch wheels and special seats.
 In May the "Alto Beam" special model appeared, with UV reflecting glass and extra large seats.